How to Play Fantasy Football

 Typically, a fantasy football league includes drafting somewhere between 16 and 20 players.
 Fantasy teams have starters and backups, just like real NFL teams do.

-Most leagues start 1 QB, 2 RBs, 2-3 WRs, 1 TE, 1 K, and 1 Team Defense.
-Most leagues nowadays also start 1 Flex, which can usually be filled by your choice of a RB, WR, or TE.
+Most leagues start 1 QB, 2 RBs, 2-3 WRs, 1 TE, 1 K and 1 Team Defense.
+Most leagues nowadays also start 1 Flex, which can usually be filled by your choice of a RB, WR or TE.
 With subtle variations, this is most likely the type of league you’ll be involved in.
+There is also a growing popularity for leagues that start 2 QBs or a Superflex position, which can be a QB, RB, WR or TE.

-However, as all things do, fantasy football leagues have evolved over time into many different types.
+As with all things, fantasy football leagues have evolved over time into many different types.
 A common variation is an auction league, where players are auctioned off rather than drafted, with a pre-determined amount of money allowed for each owner to spend on their entire roster.
 If you’re in one of these leagues, check out the Auction Strategy 101 guide.

 Here is a full list of non-traditional league types: